This was a very popular ad when I turned up at Bishopsbridge Road.

 No Empire State Building, no Las Vegas, no Statue of Liberty, no Kardashian’s.

 We liked it, but worried that simply showing things that weren’t there might be a bit like the ‘Prohibition’ ad.

-What about things that looked different a hundred years ago: ie; John Wayne wouldn’t have been so tall, he’d be tiny, in fact he’d resemble a tadpole.
+A hundred years ago John Wayne would’ve been tiny, in fact he’d have looked like a tadpole.

 Running the pictures left to right felt a bit traditional, so I ran them down the left hand side of the gutter, hipsters love the kind of shit.